Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Description

-The tour is about 34 kilometers long, I start in the center of Bad Marienberg.
-For this place I should take some time, either before or after the tour.
-So there is a game park and a climbing forest on the outskirts of town, in the city the Park of the Senses and the spa park with apothecary garden and barefoot path.
-In addition, the town offers a basalt park that can be visited.
-The tour leads me through the valley of the Black Nister to Hahn and Dreisbach.
-Over fields and through woods it goes on to the Wiesensee.
-I reach Stahlhofen am Wiesensee with its listed old school.
-Now the path leads me sometimes closer, sometimes farther around the lake to Pottum.
-From here I cycle on a big loop via Hellenhahn-Schellenberg (you can see among other things half-timbered houses), Fehl-Ritzhausen and Großseifen (old schoolhouse) back to Bad Marienberg.
+The route is about 34 kilometers long; I start in the town center of Bad Marienberg.
+I should take some time for this place either before or after the route.
+There is a wildlife park and a climbing forest on the outskirts.
+From the nearby Hedwig Tower, I have a fantastic panoramic view of the Westerwald, the Siebengebirge, the Taunus, and the Eifel.
+In town, I visit the Park of the Senses and the spa park with the medicinal garden and barefoot path.
+Additionally, there is a basalt park to visit.
+The route takes me through the valley of the Schwarze Nister to Hahn and Dreisbach.
+Across fields and through woodlands, it continues to the Wiesensee.
+I reach Stahlhofen am Wiesensee with its listed old school building.
+The path then leads me closer and further away around the lake to Pottum.
+From here, I cycle on a large loop via Hellenhahn-Schellenberg (where you can see, among other things, half-timbered houses), Fehl-Ritzhausen, and Großseifen (old school building) back to Bad Marienberg.

 Approach